Everything you need to know about the college basketball scandal

 Nov.
 7: Eight of the 10 men arrested in September -- the four coaches, plus Gatto, Code, Dawkins and Michel -- were indicted by a federal grand jury in New York.

 Feb.
-15: A U.S. district court judge dismissed a motion to dismiss charges against Gatto, Code and Dawkins.
+15: A U.S. district court judge denied a motion to dismiss charges against Gatto, Code and Dawkins.

 Feb.
 23: Yahoo!
-Sports publishes documents from the FBI's investigation into college basketball corruption that show possible NCAA rules violations from more than 20 Division I teams.
+Sports publishes documents from the FBI's investigation into college basketball corruption that show possible NCAA rules violations by more than 20 Division I teams.